stfxecutables/model_variance/drafts/details.md

 | svm-sgd    | 2.8 s  | 7.6 s  | 25.1 s | 45.7 s | 53.8 s | 59.3 s |
 | xgb        | 4.9 s  | 6.0 s  | 59.3 s | 78.8 s | 83.9 s | 87.2 s |

-I.e. all worst-case runtimes are about 1-5 minutes, and only two datasets are problems for two classifiers:
+I.e. **all worst-case runtimes are about 1-5 minutes** and the **vast majority are under 1 minute**.
+Only two datasets are problems for two classifiers ("VerySlow" below):

 ```
 All max runtime distributions